Memorable Manitobans: Ida Virginia Burns Barclay (1877-1935)

 Hotelier, ski hill developer.

 After divorcing her husband, she moved to La Riviere late in 1914.
 The next year, she bought the Valley Hotel.
-For many years, it was known as the Barclay House and, after her death, it was operated by two of her daughters.
+For many years, it was known as the Barclay House and, after her death, it was operated by her daughters Ethel and Bernice until being sold in 1974.

 She was instrumental in developing ski hills at La Riviere after being approached, in 1935, by a group of young people from Winnipeg.
 She agreed to finance the cutting of the first ski slides on the hills facing north of the CPR station.
 The first ski trains started around 1933 and, in 1934-1935, a special ski train ran from Winnipeg every second Sunday during the winter, carrying as many as 800 to 1000 people to the LaRiviere slopes.
 Skiing continued at this location until 1959.